 My last job, before I went out on my own, was at a software QA and testing company.
 One of the services they provided was as an independent validation and verification resource (called IV&V).
 This role worked outside the vendor(s) and the company to make sure each party had what they needed to make the project successful.

-This should be an essential role on all larger projects in software or marketing.
+This should be an essential role in all larger projects in software or marketing.
 It may be considered "overhead", but isn't it worth it to reduce risk and ensure a greater ROI?
-I've fought to bring this "bridge building" role into the projects I've worked on this year and it's made a huge difference.
+I've fought to bring this "bridge-building" role into the projects I've worked on this year and it's made a huge difference.

 Would love to hear your thoughts and experiences in utilizing engagement and project managers with these skills on your projects.